The Milford Track – Everything you need to know

 Inversion layer over the Clinton Valley on the Milford Track seen from McKinnon Pass

-How do I book the Milford Track?
+How do I book the Milford Track without missing out?

 Bookings normally open in June for the following October – April season.
 The only place to book the Milford Track (for independent walkers) is through the DOC website here.
-You need to have a DOC account in order to book tickets, so you’ll need to create this and sign in before bookings open.
-You’ll also need the names and birth dates of everyone in your party (although you can change these with no fee later on).

 Treat booking the Milford Track like you would buying tickets to a gig from your favourite mainstream artist.
+Because they sell out, fast!

 You need to be ready at your computer the minute ticket sales open or you’ll miss out.
-I would recommend having a few trip dates in mind.
-That way if your first and second choices aren’t available when bookings open, you have backups to fall on.
 And if you do miss out in June, keep checking back throughout the season as tickets do become available again when cancellations occur, sometimes very last minute.

 The Milford Track isn’t a loop track – you will also need to book transport (both water and road) to get back to your starting point.
 You take a ferry or water taxi from Te Anau Downs (a 20 minute drive from Te Anau itself) to the trailhead at Glade Wharf.
 At the other end of the track you take a water taxi to Milford Sound, and then road transport back to Te Anau Downs.
 There are plenty of options for transport.
 It can get a bit confusing so I’ve listed all your options in more detail (including approximate costs) below.